 “Where it gets tricky is that we do see a fair amount of fraud,” Sills said.
 “Fake pay stubs are easy to create, as well as doctored bank statements.”

 “We do have a way of sniffing them out,” she added.

-The primary benefit of forming an LLC (a limited liability company) for real estate investors is that if something goes wrong at a rental property — such as a tenant or a visitor getting hurt or injured — members of an LLC are not liable.
+The primary benefit of forming an LLC (a limited liability company) for real estate investors is that if something goes wrong at a rental property — such as a resident or a visitor getting hurt or injured — members of an LLC are not liable.
 The members’ personal assets, including their homes, cars, bank accounts and investments, are protected from an injured party that intends to sue.
 Nor are the members personally liable for the LLC’s debts.